bossxdev/laundromat-system/README.md

 2. Docker Compose for Building Container Services
 3. and finally the Postman export file for testing.

 *** Note: Due to technical issues, Swagger cannot be used.
-The problem I have is that Swagger returns a blank HTML page. ***
+The problem I have is that Swagger returns a blank page. ***

 ## Flowchart Deisgn